cjdbarlow/Part-One/the_placenta.md

 - Progesterone

 ##Development
-The placenta develops simulanteously from foetus and mother:
+The placenta develops simultaneously from foetus and mother:
 * From the uterine wall, the mother produces **blood sinuses** around the trophoblastic cords
   * These  in turn send out **placental villi**
 * This creates a sinus of maternal blood invaginated by multiple foetal villi